adamh1223/group4-class-project-1/README.md

 ## Description
 The National Parks Planner is a server-side API driven web app to provide users with a list of national parks of a selected state and trails in the the selected area.

-Utilization of local storage allows users to create a personal account and track which parks they have visited.
+Utilization of local storage allows users to create a personal account and track which parks they would like to visit.

 Future development of this app would include expansion of the personal account, allowing a user to store information on parks they would like to visit and plan an itinerary for that park.

 ## Usage
 Upon opening the [National Park Planner](), the user is presented with an introduction to the page.
-Clicking the "Try Now" button in the welcome section directs the user to the search form where they may select a U.S. state.
+Clicking the "Try It Out" link on the upper right of the page directs the user to the search form where they may select a U.S. state.
 Clicking the "Search" button generates a list of national parks within the selected state, links to the official page of the respective park, and trails in/near that park.

 <p align="center"><img src="./assets/images/national_park_trail_finder.gif" alt="national park trail finder website"></p>

 ## Requirements

-To operate the National Park Trail Finder, a user must have a browser that supports JavaScript and has it enabled.
+To operate the National Park Planner, a user must have a browser that supports JavaScript and has it enabled.

 ## Technologies Used